 There’s no way we can achieve a top-quality paint result if we are tripping over coffee tables or leaning over lounges, and neither can you.

 Remove all furniture from the room if possible.
 Not only will this make the painting process easier, but it will also protect your furniture from becoming damaged.
 If your furniture is too heavy to move, or if you have nowhere to move it to, you can push it to the centre of the room.
+Cover all the heavy ones like beds and move all the small decorations from books to any propagation station or even mirrors.

 Lastly, refrain from returning your furniture to its original spot right away.
 Give your paint a good 24 hours to dry completely.
 It would be so frustrating to scrape your brand new paint!